After Making History In Space, Mae Jemison Works To Prime Future Scientists

 I think that there are really important things that we have to do with students to get them to succeed in science, to go on and stay with careers.
 And that includes the idea of being exposed to something.

 So if you know that those things exist, it makes it easier for you to get involved.
 For example, it helps to know what an engineer is.
-It helps to know what a bio technician is, so you're not afraid of it.
+It helps to know what a biotechnician is, so you're not afraid of it.

 Then, it's experience.
-When you do hands on science, you learn to — you learn about electricity by wiring a flashlight.
+When you do hands-on science, you learn to — you learn about electricity by wiring a flashlight.
 And then it's expectation.
 And that expectation is, we should expect our kids to succeed and to achieve.
 Children live up or down to our expectations.
 And so, I always call it the three E's: experience, expectation and exposure.

 On why efforts to diversify the field have not been more successful

-Note: A previous version of this story misspelled the name of Space Shuttle Endeavour as Endeavor.